nvidia-riva/sample-apps/virtual-assistant-dialogflow/README.md

 		1. Open the **Fulfillment** section and enable the **Inline Editor** in the Dialogflow console.
 		2. Copy and paste the contents of the `sample-apps/virtual-assistant-dialogflow/dialogflow-weatherbot/fulfillment/index.js` into `index.js` under the **Inline Editor**.
 		3. Copy and paste the contents of the `sample-apps/virtual-assistant-dialogflow/dialogflow-weatherbot/fulfillment/package.json` into `package.json` under the **Inline Editor**.
 		4. In `index.js`, at line 4, update the `weatherstack_APIkey` with your Weatherstack API key.
 A new Weatherstack API key can be obtained from [here](https://weatherstack.com/).

 5. Start Riva and Dialogflow virtual assistant web application.
+	1. If not already done, update `config.py` with the Dialogflow weatherbot's Project ID as described in the Requirements section, step 7.
-	1. Activate the chatbot client Python environment.
+	2. Activate the chatbot client Python environment.
 	```
 		. /pythonenvs/dialogflow/bin/activate
 	```
-        2. Navigate to the chatbot web application folder.
+        3. Navigate to the chatbot web application folder.
 	```
 		cd dialogflow-riva-weatherbot-webapp
 	```
-        3. Start the chatbot web server.
+        4. Start the chatbot web server.
 	```
 		python3 main.py
 	```
-	4..
-Open the interface in a web browser `https://<riva chatbot server host IP>:6006/rivaWeather`, e.g. [https://0.0.0.0:6006/rivaWeather](https://0.0.0.0:6006/rivaWeather).
+	5. Open the interface in a web browser `https://<riva chatbot server host IP>:6006/rivaWeather`, e.g. [https://0.0.0.0:6006/rivaWeather](https://0.0.0.0:6006/rivaWeather).

 ## Sample Conversations